XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/structures.md

 ## Enchant Tower
 ![image](/Main/assets/structures/enchant_tower.png)
-This is where the withces gathered when they wanted to learn new enchantments.
+This is where the Witches gathered when they wanted to learn new enchantments.
 ### Biomes:
 - Plains
 - Forests